 There were even some really fun cakes, like the cheeseburger cake pictured below on the right.
 I can’t imagine how long it takes to make a cake like that, but I understand why this cake was selling for $45.

 I decided to go for a pack of the cupcakes, one chocolate and one vanilla.
 I went for the chocolate one first.
 Overall, I enjoyed it, but I did find the cake to be dry.
 I understand that it is difficult to make a moist chocolate cupcake.
 I have experienced this firsthand.
 However, I would have liked some more moisture in this cupcake.
-Good thing there was so much icing, which helped add some moisture.
+Good thing there was so much icing, which helped.
 The chocolate icing was so fudgy and delicious.
 It tasted like I was eating creamy fudge.
 I found this icing to be reminiscent of the filling of Fudge Rounds, a snack cake I ate during my childhood.
 Only, this icing was a much better quality frosting.

 Overall, my experience lived up to the hype of Oakmont Bakery.
 I highly recommend anyone in the area (even if you are just passing through) to make a stop at this bakery.
 You can get a quick treat to enjoy there or on the go.
 You could pick up something for a dinner party.
 You can even enjoy something from the cafe, which has some of their own bread on the menu.
 I am convinced you absolutely cannot go wrong with anything you pick from this bakery.